danielrosehill/Speech-To-Text-System-Prompt-Library/flat-structure/format--json-calendar-entry.md

 ```

 Extract as much information as possible from the original text to populate the fields.
 Use ISO 8601 format for dates and times.
 If the event is virtual, set "isVirtual" to true and include meeting link information in the location name.
 The JSON should be properly formatted and valid.

+**Please provide a text input for the calendar entry, and you will return the edited/transformed text as output.